Sentence Similarity Learning by Lexical Decomposition and Composition: Introduction

-In order to handle the issues above, researchers have been working on sentence similarity algorithms for a long time.
-To bridge the lexical gap (issue 1), some word similarity metrics were proposed to match different but semantically related words.
+In order to handle the above challenges, researchers have been working on sentence similarity algorithms for a long time.
+To bridge the lexical gap (challenge 1), some word similarity metrics were proposed to match different but semantically related words.
 Examples include knowledge-based metrics~\cite{resnik1995using} and corpus-based metrics~\cite{jiang1997semantic,yin2015convolutional,he2015multi}.
-To measure sentence similarity from various granularities (issue 2), researchers have explored features extracted from $n$-grams, continuous phrases, discontinuous phrases, and parse trees~\cite{yin2015convolutional,he2015multi,heilman2010tree}.
-The third issue did not get much attention in the past, the only related work of \newcite{qiu2006paraphrase} explored the dissimilarity between sentences in a pair for paraphrase identification task, but they require human annotations in order to train a classifer, and their performance is still below the state of the art.
+To measure sentence similarity from various granularities (challenge 2), researchers have explored features extracted from $n$-grams, continuous phrases, discontinuous phrases, and parse trees~\cite{yin2015convolutional,he2015multi,heilman2010tree}.
+The third challenge did not get much attention in the past, the only related work of \newcite{qiu2006paraphrase} explored the dissimilarity between sentences in a pair for paraphrase identification task, but they require human annotations in order to train a classifier, and their performance is still below the state of the art.

 In this paper, we propose a novel model to tackle all these challenges jointly by decomposing and composing lexical semantics over sentences.
-Given a sentence pair, the model represents each word as a low-dimensional vector (issue 1), and calculates a semantic matching vector for each word based on all words in the other sentence (issue 2).
-Then based on the semantic matching vector, each word vector is decomposed into two components: a similar component and a dissimilar component (issue 3).
+Given a sentence pair, the model represents each word as a low-dimensional vector (challenge 1), and calculates a semantic matching vector for each word based on all words in the other sentence (challenge 2).
+Then based on the semantic matching vector, each word vector is decomposed into two components: a similar component and a dissimilar component (challenge 3).
 We use similar components of all the words to represent the similar parts of the sentence pair, and dissimilar components of every word to model the dissimilar parts explicitly.
-After this, a two-channel CNN operation is performed to compose the similar and dissimilar components into a feature vector (issues 2 and 3).
+After this, a two-channel CNN operation is performed to compose the similar and dissimilar components into a feature vector (challenge 2 and 3).
 Finally, the composed feature vector is utilized to predict the sentence similarity.
-Experimental results on two tasks show that our model the state-of-the-art performance on the answer sentence selection task, and achieves a comparable result on the paraphrase identification task.
+Experimental results on two tasks show that our model gets the state-of-the-art performance on the answer sentence selection task, and achieves a comparable result on the paraphrase identification task.

 In following parts, we start with a brief overview of our model (Section~\ref{sec:overview}), followed by the details of our end-to-end implementation (Section~\ref{sec:details}).
 Then we evaluate our model on answer sentence selection and paraphrase identifications tasks (Section~\ref{sec:exps}).